mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_02/instructions.md

 # Catching exceptions

-There is no doubt that `try-catch` blocks makes it easy to handle any exception in our Dart and Flutter projects.
+There is no doubt that `try-catch` blocks makes it easy to handle any exception in your Dart and Flutter projects.
 However, silently ignoring the exception that goes to `catch` block is considered one of the worse ways to handle errors.

-Let's now see how we can use a `try-catch` block to handle our errors gracefully, notify our users gently, and report errors accordingly.
+Let's now see how you can use a `try-catch` block to handle your errors gracefully, notify your users gently, and report errors accordingly.

 ## How to use `try-catch`